newaetech/chipwhisperer/doc/sphinx/installing.rst

 using Fedora Core or similar, just type::

     $ sudo yum install python27 python27-devel python27-libs python-pyside numpy scipy python-configobj pyusb

+On Ubuntu or similar:

+    $ sudo apt-get install python2.7 python2.7-dev python2.7-libs python-numpy python-scipy python-pyside python-configobj python-usb python-setuptools

 You also need to install `PyQtGraph <http://www.pyqtgraph.org/>`_ which is not normally in those repositories.
+See the PyQtGraph website for either a Debian/Ubuntu package, or information about installing from source.

+Getting ChipWhisperer
+^^^^^^^^^^^^^^^^^^^^^^^

+As in the Windows release, you can download a complete ChipWhisperer software release.
+Alternatively you can clone the ChipWhisperer repository with git, which is very simple on Linux:

+    $ git clone
+    $ cd chipwhisperer
+    $ git clone

+Be aware that the git code may be broken, although we try not to commit completely untested code to the master branch.
+Either way once you have the `chipwhisperer` directory somewhere, do the following from within that directory:

+    $ cd software
+    $ sudo python setup.py develop
+    $ cd ../openadc/controlsw/python
+    $ sudo python setup.py develop

+**NB:**This assumes the `python` command links to Python-2.7, and not Python-3.x.
+You may need to specify either `python2.7` or `python27` as the command instead of python to force this.

 ChipWhisperer Rev2 Capture Hardware Driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^